Office of Federal Contract Compliance Programs.

 OFCCP mailed 53,000 EO Surveys between December 2000 and March 2001, and 10,000 per year from 2001-2004.
 OFCCP commissioned another study to determine whether the EO Survey could be used to develop a model that more effectively targets contractors who engage in systemic discrimination.
 The report, issued in 2005, concluded that the EO Survey had little predictive value as a tool for indicating discrimination or non-compliance.
 All of these studies have data limitations that undermine drawing firm conclusions about the true predictive power of the EO Survey.
 However, based primarily on this 2005 report, OFCCP rescinded the EO Survey in 2006.

 The purpose of the proposed new tool is to provide insight into potential problems of pay discrimination by contractors that warrant further review or evaluation by OFCCP or contractor self-audit.
 Accordingly, it is envisioned primarily as a screening tool, although it may also have research value.
 The tool would allow OFCCP to effectively and efficiently identify supply and service contractors whose compensation data indicates that further investigation is necessary to ensure compliance with the non-discrimination requirements of the Executive Order and would provide contractors with a self-assessment tool that may be used periodically to evaluate the effects of their employee compensation decisions.
 The data collected through this tool may be used to identify contractors for compensation focused reviews as well as full compliance reviews.
 Women still earn only 77 cents for each dollar earned by a man.
-The wage gap is even greater for women of color: non-Hispanic white women make 75 cents for every dollar earned by a non-Hispanic white man, while African-American women make 62 cents and Latinas make 53 cents for every dollar earned by a non-Hispanic white man.
+The wage gap is even greater for Start Printed Page 49400women of color: non-Hispanic white women make 75 cents for every dollar earned by a non-Hispanic white man, while African-American women make 62 cents and Latinas make 53 cents for every dollar earned by a non-Hispanic white man.
 Potentially non-discriminatory factors can explain some of these differences.
 Even so, after controlling for differences in skills and job characteristics, women still earn less than men.
 Some scholars find that these differences can be explained, to some extent, by differences in education and prior labor market experience.
 Others identify job segregation as an important cause of the pay gap.
 Ultimately, the research literature still finds that an unexplained gap exists even after accounting for potential explanations.
 Moreover, research literature finds that the narrowing of the pay gap has slowed since the 1980's.
 To the extent that these factors, such as type of job or amount of continuous labor market experience, are also influenced by discrimination, the “unexplained” difference may understate the true effect of discrimination.
 In addition to the gender pay gap, scholars have found race and ethnicity-based pay gaps that put workers of color at a disadvantage.
 As a result, eliminating compensation discrimination by Federal contractors has been, and continues to be, a priority issue for OFCCP.

 Before developing a proposed regulation, OFCCP seeks comments from members of the public on issues relating to the scope, content and format of the data collection tool, as well as suggestions for ensuring that the tool will be an effective and efficient means of identifying contractors for review.
 In addition, OFCCP will conduct web-based and Town Hall listening sessions to provide an opportunity for stakeholders to offer suggestions and recommendations related to the scope, content and format of the data collection tool in the months ahead.
 Notices will be placed on OFCCP's Web site and email alerts sent out in advance.
 In developing a Notice of Proposed Rulemaking and the data collection tool itself, OFCCP will take into consideration comments provided in response to this Advance Notice of Proposed Rulemaking (“ANPRM”) and during the various listening sessions.